uuazed/numerapi/README.md

 * `status_code`: Status code of the requests operation.

 #### Notes
-Uploading a prediction shortly before a new dataset is released may result in a 400 Bad Request.
+Uploading a prediction shortly before a new dataset is released may result in a <400 Bad Request>.
 If this happen just wait for the new dataset and upload new predictions then.

 ### `get_user`
 ### Parameters